RandomInternetPreson/Lucid_Autonomy/README.md

 ....
 Will finish updating tomorrow need to discuss:

-Use GOT-OCR
-Group Size
-Use results.json
-Clear results.json
-Unload All Models

 altering Marker files for gpu 0

 tests with various other vision models.
 Integration of Aria.

-Need to figure out how to include all information for all functions in a way that makes sense :c

 An extension that lets the AI take the wheel, allowing it to use the mouse and keyboard, recognize UI elements, and prompt itself :3